scottzach1/Project-Beans/project_requirement/project-requirement.md

 ##### Logical: Battery

-- A simple software module that tracks the voltage and remaining capacity on the on-board battery
+- A simple software module that tracks the voltage and remaining capacity of the on-board battery

 ##### Logical: IMU

-- This module will take readings from the IMUs on-board the rocket to obtain crucial information regarding the accelerometer, gyro and other sensors for the control system module.
+- This module will take readings from the IMU on-board the rocket to obtain information regarding the angular and linear acceleration.

 ##### Logical: SensorManager